 Thivya is WWi’s Stakeholder Engagement Analyst and works to expand the WWi network through active market research and analysis.
 Her role also involves marketing and communications initiatives and managing WWi membership services.
 Thivya completed her Bachelor of Public Health in Population Studies and Quantitative Health Sciences from Simon Fraser University in 2017.
 She has been trained in nonviolent crisis intervention and trauma informed practices for work in harm reduction, before finding her passion for knowledge translation and health promotion.
 She offers valuable non-profit sector experience from roles in research and public health.
 Thivya takes part in her community and has volunteered with the Fraser Health Crisis line and Juvenile Diabetes Research Foundation.
 Outside of work Thivya enjoys being outside (weather permitting), finding new places to eat, meeting pets, and watching Netflix documentaries.

 Yousra Salima Benjelloun, B.Sc., DIP.Eng.

-Administrative Coordinator and Project Manager
+Admin.
+Coordinator / Project Manager